MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Additional resources

-Microsoft 365, the Microsoft Graph and the semantic index enable an unprecedented expressiveness for search, chat and copilots leveraging Microsoft 365 data.
+Microsoft 365, the Microsoft Graph, and the semantic index enable an unprecedented expressiveness for search, chat, and copilots leveraging Microsoft 365 data.
 This expressiveness helps surface the right grounding data to get the most out of your organizational data with Microsoft 365 and Copilot for Microsoft 365.

 To learn more about Copilot for Microsoft 365, check out these resources: